Update on Access to Health Care for Immigrants and Their Families

-- However, during periods that are not open enrollment periods, people can enroll only if they have a special life change that makes them eligible for a special enrollment period, such as losing health coverage or gaining lawful presence or U.S. citizenship (special enrollment period details here: http://www.healthreformbeyondthebasics.org/sep-reference-chart).
+- However, in between open enrollment periods, people can enroll only if they have a special life change that makes them eligible for a special enrollment period, such as losing health coverage or gaining lawful presence or U.S. citizenship (special enrollment period details here: http://www.healthreformbeyondthebasics.org/sep-reference-chart).

 Other Health Care Services Available

 - Immigrants and their families can continue to seek services at community health centers, regardless of their immigration status, and at a reduced cost or free of charge, depending on their income.